PersonalRec/Python-DS-and-ML/README.md

 # Python-DS-and-ML
-Here you can see the projects I have done during my education
+Here you can see some of the projects I have done during my work and education.
+Attention!
+Some of those projects are accomplished in the Russian language.
+Translation of all the works to English takes a lot of effort.
+If you are interested in those projects, please download the .ipynb files, open them in your Jupyter Notebook and use page auto-translation.
+It does a pretty decent job.
+I will translate all of them when I will have free time.